danielshervheim/danielshervheim.github.io/_coursework/CSCI 8980/2 Frustum Culling in OpenGL.md

 ---
-title: Acceleration Techniques in OpenGL
+title: Frustum Culling in OpenGL
-image: /assets/img/cover_photos/acceleration-techniques-in-opengl.png
+image: /assets/img/cover_photos/frustum-culling2.jpg
-permalink: /coursework/csci-8980/acceleration-techniques-in-opengl
+permalink: /coursework/csci-8980/frustum-culling-in-opengl
 ---

-# Acceleration Techniques in OpenGL
+# Frustum Culling in OpenGL

 A project for Dr. Stephen Guy's class **Game Engine Technologies**.
 We were provided with a minimal OpenGL game engine written by the professor.

 Our directive was to implement acceleration techniques in the provided engine.
-I chose to implement view-frustum culling, an LOD system, and distance-based sorting.
+I chose to implement frustum culling, an LOD system, and distance-based sorting.

 ## Media